se-for-sci/se-for-sci.github.io/content/week4/designpatt.md

 ### Garbage collected languages

-Languages with a garbage collector (most interpreted languages, and languages like C#, D, Java, Go) These work by keeping a reference count, and tracking how many ways you can reference an object.
+Many higher level languages have a garbage collector (most interpreted languages, and languages like C#, D, Java, Go).
+These work by keeping a reference count, and tracking how many ways you can reference an object.
 Once that hits zero, the garbage collector is allowed to remove the object to free memory.

 This means we almost don't have to think about memory management.
 But it also means we can't think about memory management very much.
 We don't have much